 Counting the cost

-Omoremi Williams, one our volunteers, recently spent some time reflecting on her experience supporting Kairos’ Evening Outreach and Drop-In service.
+Omoremi Williams, one our volunteers, recently spent some time reflecting on her experience supporting Kairos WWT’s Street Outreach and Drop-In provision.
 Read on for her for thoughts…

 “How much do they charge?”.
 This is almost always the first question I get when people find out I am an Outreach/Drop-in volunteer for a charity that supports women in prostitution.
 However, having been in this role for over 18 months and gotten to know many of the women and their stories, I have found myself internally questioning, “How much does this cost her?”.

 Connections were made using your standard day-to-day conversations (mentions of glamorous holidays and weekends abroad were better left out of these).
-I would be lying, however, if I said that these connections with service users were always easily-made or long-held.
-Some of the women simply wanted a hot drink sans the small talk.
+I would be lying, however, if I said that these connections with women were always easily-made or long-held.
+Some of them simply wanted a hot drink sans the small talk.
 Some didn’t even want to engage, but the door was always held open for if/when they felt comfortable to get support.

 I found it quite surprising initially, when some of the Kairos leads would attempt to engage with service users to get their housing, benefits, and/or legal support coordinated, and would find they needed to chase service users.
 Listening to the women helped me understand that, for them, it often wasn’t the first time they had been offered support, and they had sadly been disappointed by other organisations in the past.
 I personally think this is one of the key experiences that makes volunteering with women caught up in prostitution, quite different from other types of volunteering.